Dhaka’s air quality continues to be ‘moderate’

-Dhaka, the overcrowded capital city of Bangladesh, has ranked 28th on the list of cities with the worst air quality with an AQI score of 66 at 9:30am Monday morning.
+Dhaka, the overcrowded capital city of Bangladesh, has ranked 32nd on the list of cities with the worst air quality with an AQI score of 64 at 9:40am on Thursday morning.

-On Monday Dhaka’s air was classified as "moderate" referring to a light healthy threat, according to the AQI index.
+On Thursday, Dhaka’s air was classified as "moderate," referring to a light healthy threat, according to the AQI index.

-Saudi Arabia’s Riyadh, Democratic Republic of the Congo’s Kinshasa, India’s Delhi cities respectively occupied the first, second and third spots on the list, with AQI scores of 166, 149 and 123 respectively.
+Uganda’s Kampala, Indonesia’s Jakarta and Bahrain’s Manama cities respectively occupied the first, second and third spots on the list, with AQI scores of 160, 135 and 132 respectively.

 The AQI, an index for reporting daily air quality, informs people how clean or polluted the air of a certain city is and what associated health effects might be a concern for them.